Fox Sedge, Brown Fox Sedge

 The genus, Carex L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The above distribution map for Carex vulpinoidea is from Plants of the World Online.
-Areas in green are where th species is native and purple where it has been introduced.
-The map on the USDA Plants Database for North America is similar and also includes Nevada.
+Areas in green are where the species is native and purple where it has been introduced.
+The map on the USDA Plants Database for the United States ad Canada is similar and also includes Nevada.
 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER PLANT ID.

 I found a few colonies of Carex vulpinoidea while wildflower hunting on my farm on June 14 in 2020.
 Carex species are quite common, Missouri Plants listing 25 species and Plants of the World Online listing nearly 2,000 worldwide.
 I have identified other members of the plant family Cyperaceae on my farm and they all have similar characteristics.
 Interestingly, Missouri Plants dos not list this species on their site…